-Article 7 VersAG specifies that very few transactions of life insurance companies are exempt from certain provisions of the VersAG.
-So does Article 8 VersAG exempts reinsurance companies from the scope of application of the VersAG, provided the companies only operate reinsurance in Liechtenstein and have a domicile in a third country (outside the EAA region) where they are equally supervised by a public authority.
-Furthermore, the law contains different provisions for life companies and reinsurers regarding the capital requirements as well as the access rules.
+For example, Article 7 VersAG specifies that certain transactions of life insurance companies are exempt from certain provisions of the VersAG.
+Similarly Article 8 VersAG exempts reinsurance companies from the scope of application of the VersAG, provided the companies operate reinsurance only in Liechtenstein and are domiciled in a third country (outside the EAA region) where they are equally supervised by a public authority.
+Furthermore, the law contains different provisions for life companies and reinsurers regarding the capital requirements and the access rules.